A cross-language development platform for in-memory data

 Interested in contributing?
 Join the mailing list or check out the developer wiki.

 Apache Arrow™ enables execution engines to take advantage of the latest SIMD (Single input multiple data) operations included in modern processors, for native vectorized optimization of analytical data processing.
-Columnar layout of data also allows for a better use of CPU caches by placing all data relevant to a column operation in as compact of a format as possible.
+Columnar layout is optimized for data locality for better performance on modern hardware like CPUs and GPUs.

 Apache Arrow is backed by key developers of 13 major open source projects, including Calcite, Cassandra, Drill, Hadoop, HBase, Ibis, Impala, Kudu, Pandas, Parquet, Phoenix, Spark, and Storm making it the de-facto standard for columnar in-memory analytics.